The Four Feathers (1978 film): Production

+Development

 The film was produced by Norman Rosemont, who specialised in making adaptations of classic tales for television.
 He had recently made The Man in the Iron Mask, Captains Courageous and The Count of Monte Cristo.
 The films would be made for over $1 million which was more than US networks would pay for them, but they could be released theatrically overseas.
 "The great classic authors wrote good stories with strong plots about people you could care for", said Rosemont.
 "And filming them at length – usually three hours – you can get most of the plot in."

 The Four Feathers was, like Captains Courageous, a Bell special for the ABC (i.e. it was sponsored by Bell Systems).

+Part of the money was provided by Trident Films, an off-shot of Trident Television, a Leeds-based regional television group.

 Norman Rosemont normally filmed works in the public domain but he had to pay London Films $150,000 for the rights to Four Feathers.

-Part of the money was provided by Trident Films, an off-shot of Trident Television, a Leeds-based regional television group.
+London Films had made movie versions of the novel in 1939 and 1956.

-Director Don Sharp was known for his action films.
-He had been working on several feature films that failed to raise finance when he was offered the job of directing The Four Feathers; Sharp was initially reluctant to do a remake but liked the script and had a very positive experience.
+Director Don Sharp was best known for his action films.
+He had been working on several feature film projects that failed to raise finance when he was offered the job of directing The Four Feathers; Sharp was initially reluctant to do a remake but liked the script and had a very positive experience.

 The casting of Powell and Bridges was announced in July 1977.
 Bridges had a dialect coach, Robert Easton, to help him with the accent.

+Shooting

 Filming started in August 1977 and took place in England and Spain.
 The Duke of Wellington's estate was used for English scenes.
 The desert sequences were shot in Almería, Spain over three weeks.
 During the Spanish part of filming, Powell referred to occasions when the unit was affected by sandstorms, saying, "Everyone wore surgical masks and goggles and was covered from head to foot, except the bloody actors".

 Sharp enjoyed working with Beau Bridges and Robert Powell.
 He had a more difficult relationship with producer Norman Rosemont, who Sharp said would get paranoid and argumentative.
 Sharp did greatly respect Rosemont's story skills and showmanship.

+Richard Johnson had just made Hennessy with Sharp; he appeared in Four Feathers in blackface.

+Release

+The film premiered on US television on 1 January 1978.
+It was released theatrically in England on 28 February 1978.